 Program preceptors must be trained on strategies to recognize biases in self and others and reduce instances of microaggressions and discrimination.
-To meet this requirement, preceptors should complete the following training: Combating Unconscious Bias and Preventing Microaggressions: A Professional Duty FNCE 2019 Presentation.
-This presentation providers the preceptor with the required training, as well as 1.5 CEU's.
+This training can be met through workplace training, previous FNCE sessions, or other ACEND resources.
+If you haven't completed training yet, you can complete the following training: Combating Unconscious Bias and Preventing Microaggressions: A Professional Duty FNCE 2019 Presentation.
+This presentation provides the preceptor with the required training, as well as 1.5 CEU's.